kaunel85/ong-bylaws/bylaws.md

     - President
     - CAB Member
     - Alumnus Member
-    - The Warden
+    - Warden
-    - The Vice-President
+    - Vice-President
     - Treasurer
     - Secretary

 40. The number of votes (including abstentions) for each vote must reach quorum.

 41. During November elections the President shall be elected before the Vice-President.

-42. For an Executive candidate to be elected he must obtain a majority vote of the Active Members in attendance.
+42. Executive candidates shall be elected by an instant-runoff ballot or a majority vote of the Active Members in attendance.

-43. Should a majority not be reached, the candidate receiving the fewest number of votes will be removed from the running and another round of voting will occur with the remaining candidates.
+    1. Should a majority not be reached, the candidate receiving the fewest number of votes will be removed from the running and another round of voting will occur with the remaining candidates.
 This will repeat until a majority is reached.

-44. If there are only two candidates remaining and a tie vote occurs, an additional two (2) minute speech or question period (at the choice of the candidate) will be provided for both candidates before another round of voting.
+43. If a tie vote occurs, an additional round of speeches or question period (at the discretion of the chair) will occur before another round of voting.

-45. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.
+44. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.
 If none is present, the president shall vote.

-46. Active Members may not hold more than 2 officer positions, unless allowed by the Executive Committee or unless the chapter size is less than 25 eligible Active Members.
+45. Active Members may not hold more than 2 officer positions, unless allowed by the Executive Committee or unless the chapter size is less than 25 eligible Active Members.

-47. For any vacant position the Executive Committee may appoint by 66% vote, an Active Member to fill the vacancy for a term valid until the Chapter motions for an election or the next scheduled election.
+46. For any vacant position the Executive Committee may appoint by 66% vote, an Active Member to fill the vacancy for a term valid until the Chapter motions for an election or the next scheduled election.

+47. -

 ARTICLE V: CHAPTER FINANCES AND BUDGETING
 -----------------------------------------
 48. At a Chapter Meeting at the end of the year all members and the executive shall present to the chapter on their motivations for dues changes.
 At the end of the academic year each returning member shall submit their desired increase or decrease to active member dues to the executive committee.